rectorphp/getrector-com/resources/blog/posts/2024/2024-05-02-how-to-upgrade-zend-legacy-project.md

 It's like upgrading from Windows 3.11 to 95, from 95 to 2000, from 200O to NT, then to XP and Windows 11.
 The difference is so huge that the A to Z jump is cheaper and more effective than going through all the versions.

-The second option is to switch Zend 1 to Symfony/Laravel.
+The second option is to change Zend 1 to Symfony/Laravel.
 This requires identifying MVC patterns in Zend 1 and then writing custom rules to migrate to Symfony/Laravel.
 Based on our experience, Zend 1 has fewer features than Zend 2, so mapping to Symfony/Laravel is easier as there are fewer features to migrate.

 ## What is the community you Hire From